 Easy Wi-Fi solutions

-Wi-Fix extenders, sometimes referred to as a repeater or booster, will fill in the coverage gaps in your existing wireless network at a lower cost than upgrading your entire system.
+Wi-Fix extenders fill in the coverage gaps in your existing wireless network.
 These devices help improve wireless signal strength by taking signals from your router and repeating them in the section of your home where you place the booster.

-Wi-Fi extenders can also help eliminate the effects of physical obstructions such as appliances or walls on your wireless connection.
-There are several brands and models from which to choose.
+Wi-Fi extenders can also help eliminate the effects of physical obstructions such as appliances or walls.
+We recommend trying one of Amazon’s best sellers: the TP-Link N300 Wi-Fi extender.